Julian Romance: Manuscripts, editions and translations

 The text of the Julian Romance is known primarily from a single Syriac manuscript, now in London, British Library, MS Add.
 14641.
 It is written in Esṭrangela script.
 The manuscript was copied in the sixth century, but sustained damage and had 23 folios replaced before the end of the twelfth century.
 It was found in the Monastery of the Syrians in Egypt and brought to the British Library in the 1830s.
 The first 12 folios are lost, but what they contained can be partially reconstructed from the only other witness to the Syriac text: the lower writing of a palimpsest, now in Paris, Bibliothèque nationale, MS Syr.
 378. This was identified by Sebastian Brock in 1975.
 The Syriac text of the British Library manuscript was first published by J. G. E. Hoffmann in 1880.
 The "Eusebius story" alone was published by Paul Bedjan (1896) and Richard James Horatio Gottheil (1906).

 An abridged translation into Arabic is preserved in the tenth-century manuscript Arabic 516 of Saint Catherine's Monastery and in a two-page fragment in the Mingana Collection.
 The first English translation was by Hermann Gollancz (1928), followed by an abridged French translation by Jean Richer (1978).
 The Syriac text of the palimpsest was first published in 2000 with an English translation.
 Gorgias Press has published a revised English translation by Michael Sokoloff (2017), which includes material from the palimpsest.

 There is a text known as the "second Julian Romance", the relationship of which to the first Romance is unclear.
 The second Romance is known from a single seventh- or eighth-century manuscript: British Library, MS Richmond 7192.
 This Syriac text was also published by Hoffmann (1880), translated into German by Nöldeke (1874), translated into English by Gollancz (1928) and translated and abridge in French by Richer (1978).
 The second text focuses on "Julian's apostasy, sorcery and veneration of idols and demons."
 Nöldeke concluded that it was written in the later sixth century by a different author than that of the first.
-Alexei Muraviev, however, has argued that it is in fact a missing part of the first section of the first Romance.